 What Do I Do If I See A Gypsy Moth?

 Only one gypsy moth control agent is used in the state suppression program, a biological insecticide called B.t. or B.t.k..
-B.t. is an abbreviation for Bacillus thuringiensis var kurstaki which is a soil bacterium which produces a protein which binds to specific receptors found only in the guts of Lepidoptera (butterflies and moths) and eventually ruptures the gut walls, causing septicemia and death.
+B.t. is an abbreviation for Bacillus thuringiensis var kurstaki.
+A soil bacterium, it produces a protein that binds to specific receptors found only in the guts of Lepidoptera (butterflies and moths), and eventually ruptures the gut walls, causing septicemia and death.

-The USDA ranks relative risks to the public in all their activities by an index called the Hazard Quotient (HQ).
+The USDA ranks relative risks to the public in all of its activities by an index called the Hazard Quotient (HQ).
 The HQ is measured on a logarithmic scale, from 0.0001 to 10,000.
 A value greater than 1 means an effect may be observed after exposure.
 B.t. is given a value of 1 (2 in cases of extreme exposure).
 By contrast, an infestation of gypsy moth is given an HQ of 100, with an extreme exposure being given an HQ of 7,000.
-This is a result of skin lesions, respiratory tract effects as well as the psychological stress associated with living with large numbers of caterpillars in a homeowner's vicinity.
+This is a result of skin lesions and respiratory tract effects, as well as the psychological stress associated with living with large numbers of caterpillars in a homeowner's vicinity.